Please provide your zip code to see plans in your area.

 For 2021 and 2022, Delaware was the only state in the country with just one participating exchange insurer (there were partial areas of other states with just a single insurer offering plans).
 Although Aetna rejoined the marketplaces for 2022 in several states where they had previously exited, they did not rejoin Delaware’s marketplace at that point.
-But they are rejoining as of 2023, with plans available for purchase as of November 2022.
+But they rejoined as of 2023, with plans that became available for purchase as of November 2022.

 And average rate changes only tell part of the story.
 They don’t account for premium subsidies, which offset premium costs for the majority of Delaware’s exchange enrollees.
 They also don’t account for the fact that premiums increase with age, even if an insurer doesn’t increase its overall average rates.